 How can you demonstrate God’s presence and goodness to people living in devastation around you?
 How do you find hope in the middle of so much despair?

-These stories of the aroma of God’s beauty and presence in the devastation will encourage you, inspire you, and change you.
+These stories of the aroma of God’s beauty and presence in the aftermath and devastation will encourage you, inspire you, and change you.

 “An electrifying sense of hope, almost tangible, wafted through the air.
 It was the aroma of beauty.”

 “In that moment, light won over fear of storm and night.”

 “Music had a power in the devastation in ways I never dreamed possible.”

 “Grief is the sad result of this fallen world, but in it we never have to be separated from the presence and beauty of God.”